Razeeman/Android-Database-Comparison/README.md

 Benchmark app to compare speed of CRUD operations of different android database management systems.

-Test are executed with a collection of 10000 objects of a simple model type.
+Test are executed with a collection of 10000 objects.
 Execution times are averaged between 100 runs.
 Tests were run on the emulator.

 - ```create(data: List<T>)``` Inserts list of objects into database.